BlocProtocol/BLOC-wiki/docs/wallets/Using-BLOCWallet.md

 ## **optimize** your Wallet

-Fusion transactions take all your (small) incoming payments and combine them into bigger ones, allowing you to send huge sums at once!
+* Optimizing your wallet consists to create Fusion transactions.
+* Fusion transactions take all your (small) incoming payments and combine them into bigger ones, allowing you to send huge sums at once!
 It is strongly recommended to optimize your wallet, specially if you are mining BLOC and receiving a lot of small transactions.

 Here's a quick image of BLOCWallet in action after using the `optimize` command: